onaio/js-tools/packages/gatekeeper/README.md

 export default App
 ```

+this logout component only supports logging out using GET requests to the logout URL of the authentication server; i.e. it does not support logging out by making POST requests.

 ### Extending the logout component

 The logout component takes these props that are useful in extending it: